 Interested in Participating?

 Are you interested in participating in our study, between the ages of 25-64, and live in Panola County, Mississippi or Assumption or Franklin Parish, Louisiana?
 Click here to let us know you’d like to join.
 You can see more information about our eligibility criteria on our Study Participants page.

-Other areas that the RURAL Cohort Study will also visit Kentucky.
-We are not yet recruiting in these areas but you are welcome to indicate your interest in participating here.
+The RURAL Cohort Study will also visit Kentucky.
+We are not yet recruiting there, but you are welcome to indicate your interest in participating here.

 About the RURAL Cohort Study

 The Risk Underlying Rural Areas Longitudinal (RURAL) Cohort Study is a health research project in ten rural counties throughout Alabama, Kentucky, Louisiana, and Mississippi.
 The study will help to better understand health and disease in these rural areas.
 The information gathered in this study will help build future health programs to improve the health of local people in your community, which may promote healthier lives.

 What does a participant do?

 Participants in the RURAL Study will receive information on different areas of their health, including their heart and lungs.

 We will visit participants in their county to complete an in-person research exam at our mobile exam unit.
 At the end of the visit, participants will receive a Fitbit device and a RURAL cell phone app that will be used to collect information about their health and lifestyle.

 Enrollment in the RURAL Study is underway in Mississippi.
 Participants must be residents of specific counties in Alabama, Kentucky, Louisiana, and Mississippi.
 To be eligible for the study, participants must meet the following requirements: